-These bloom strains typically belong to phylogroups A1, C or B1 and carry both the galF gene and a Klebsiella capsule gene.
+These bloom strains typically belong to phylogroups A1,

+C or B1 and carry both the galF gene and a Klebsiella capsule gene.
 This results in an environmentally adapted organism which produces a mucoid capsule.
-The capsule then protects the organism from exposure to treatment (Nanayakkara et al., 2018).
-Three bloom forming strains (capsule types KL16, KL49 and KL53) have been associated with previously reported Australian east coast bloom events.
-Five bloom forming strains (capsule types KL53, KL60, KL63 and KL101) have been associated with previously reported Australian west coast bloom events.
+The capsule then protects the organism from exposure to treatment (Nanayakkara et al., 2018)

+Three bloom forming strains (capsule types KL16, KL49 and KL53) have been associated with previously reported Australian east coast bloom strains.
+Five bloom forming strains (capsule types KL53, KL60, KL63 and KL101) have been associated with previously reported Australian west coast bloom strains.

-The AWQC is the only Australian laboratory to offer a rapid DNA-based analysis that can detect all known Australian encapsulated E. coli bloom strains.
+We are the only Australian laboratory to offer a rapid DNA based analysis that can detect all known Australian encapsulated bloom strains.